TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 - Forwarded to the Ground Control Station (GCS) with software such as QGroundControl or TF-ATMON

-The TF-ATMON system is specifically optimized to receive and process such sensor data using MAVLink Tunnel messages, while enabling the TF-ATMON system to visualize and geolocate the sensor measurements in time and space.
+The TF-ATMON system is designed to receive and process such sensor data in the form of MAVLink Tunnel messages.
+That enabling the TF-ATMON system to visualize and geolocate the sensor measurements in time and space.
 This allows users to quickly gain insight into the measured environment without requiring any sensor-specific firmware changes in PX4 or ArduPilot.

 Integration Workflow

-- Connect your sensor to one of the TFUNIPAYLOAD01’s UART or analog interfaces.
+- Connect your sensor to one of the TFUNIPAYLOAD01’s digital or analog interfaces.

 - Read data from the sensor